lordkoteykin/Google-Search-App/README.md

 3. **Search for results**:
    - Enter a search query in the input field and press "Search" or hit **Enter**.
    - The app will display the first page of Google search results in the same order as they appear on Google.
-   - You can save the results to a TXT file by clicking the "Download Results" button.
+   - You can save the results to a JSON file by clicking the "Download Results" button.